 In order to be excused from classes for an activity absence, students must be eligible according to their home high school eligibility policy.
 They must also have a passing grade (certified by the involved teacher) and be within the attendance policy in all classes affected by the activity at the time of the request for an excused absence.

-At the beginning of each school year the board shall appoint an Internal Activities Review Committee (IARC).
-The IARC shall be responsible for reviewing and recommending any deviation from this policy.
-The IARC committee will consist of the deputy superintendent, director of long term programs and assistant director of information and enrollment.
+An Internal Activities Review Committee (IARC) shall be responsible for reviewing and recommending any deviation from this policy.
+The IARC committee will consist of the Chief Officer of Instruction and program directors.

 Activity Absences Complaint Procedures